solidi/writing/21-be-a-rock-star-at-pull-requests.md

-# Be a Rockstar at Pull Requests
+# Be a Rock Star at Pull Requests
 #beginners, #tutorial, #firstyearincode, #codequality

 I've reviewed thousands of pull requests over my career.
 Here are my tips for building an inclusive learning environment while delivering value.